Types of car finance explained!

-PCP deals are the top used type of car financing for purchasing brand new and approved used cars.
-However, many lenders also offer a vehicle that will be no more than ten years old at the end of the agreement.
+PCP finance is the most popular type of car financing for buying brand-new and approved used cars.
+However, many lenders also offer vehicles that will be no more than ten years old at the end of the agreement.

-The Personal Contract Purchase agreement isn’t too different from a hire purchase agreement.
-The way it works is quite similar: you’ll have the option of a deposit and then pay fixed low monthly payments for your contract’s duration (usually 3-5 years).
-You’ll need a better credit score than for an HP deal.
+PCP isn’t too different from HP.
+Both these types of car finance have the option of a deposit and then fixed monthly payments for the contract’s duration (usually 3-5 years).
+However, you’ll need a better credit score for a PCP.

 The significant difference with PCP finance is how you end your agreement.
-You have two options:
+You have options:

-- You hand the car back – As you won’t own the car outright, you have mileage limits.
-If you go over your mileage agreement, you’ll get a penalty charge.
+- You hand the car back – As you won’t own the vehicle outright, you have mileage limits.
+You’ll get a penalty charge if you go over your mileage agreement.
 Similarly, you might have to pay for any damage caused or excess wear and tear to the car during your contract term.

 - Or you can pay what’s called a ‘balloon payment’, which will pay off the remainder of the car and mean you own it.
 The balloon payment pays off the Guaranteed Minimum Future Value (GMFV).
 Be warned, though, this is often several thousand pounds!